Thor-x86/can-record/README.md

 This program helps you to record CAN Bus frames to CSV file with your linux machine.

+See [releases](https://github.com/Thor-x86/can-record/releases) to download the compiled executable file.

 ## How to use

 ```